 In order to provide an opportunity for exchanging new research results and for networking of engineers and researchers working for a sustainable society, IMaSS will organize the International Conference on Materials and Systems for Sustainability 2019 (ICMaSS2019) over three days from November 1st to 3rd, 2019.
 This conference, formerly named the International Symposium on EcoTopia Sciences, was first held in 2005 and since then continuously every two years.

 Since the importance of the research for a sustainable society is ever increasing, the organizers hope that ICMaSS2019 will have many research presentations and participants, stimulate active discussions and networking.
 We invite all of you to share and exchange the latest products of your research in your specialist area.
 In particular, the active participation of young researchers is essential for a long-term solution to create a society in harmony with our global environment.
 We therefore hope that this conference will contribute to the development of younger generation human resources.

 We appreciate your kind and generous support as well as your encouragement.

 Institute of Materials and Systems for Sustainability, Nagoya University

-- X-ray optics and materials science applications with synchrotron light
+- Advanced measurements using X-ray and electrons for materials science

 - Energy Conversion and Network Systems for Smart Society